enkidevs/curriculum/javascript/react/props-i/custom-proptype-s-to-be-required.md

 ---
 ## Revision

-Is there a way to make a custom `propTypes` validator function implementing the `.isRquired` behavior of normal `propTypes` ?
+Is there a way to make a custom `propTypes` validator function implementing the `.isRequired` behavior of normal `propTypes` ?

 ???